fortyoneplustwo/timestamp/README.md

 - Click on a timestamp `t` to play the recorded audio at `time = t`.
 - Pause the recording and resume at any time.
 - Double click a note to edit it.
-- Click the copy button to copy all notes to the clipboard.
+- Click the copy button to copy the entire page of notes to the clipboard.

 ## Design choices and implementation
   - Implemented using the Vue Options API.